Special Event 10 Dec, 6.30 pm | Meet John Dyer at Eden Project

 Press Coverage and Testimonials

-Art Collectors Club.
+Art Collectors Club

-Enjoy 5% off your first order, regular offers, exclusive exhibition invitations and artist and gallery updates in our monthly email newsletter.
+Enjoy 5% off your first order, regular offers, exclusive exhibition invitations and artist and gallery updates in our email newsletter.

 In 2003 artist John Dyer was funded by Bioversity International (INIBAP) to travel to Costa Rica to paint the ethno-botanical story of the smallholding banana crop, cacao and home gardens.
 The paintings were used by the Bioversity for their annual report and for educational exhibition in Belgium and Scotland and John's original paintings were exhibited at the Eden Project in Cornwall.